ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 We will collect data on how you use the app.
 This includes how often you use it, which elements you use, etc. We will also collect your responses on the app, such as the scores or answers you enter.
 We collect this data so we learn what is helpful or not in the app and improve it.
 Your camera, messages, phone calls, contacts and location will not be accessed, read, listened to or recorded at any time.

 We will collect voice recordings for those users who choose to describe an emotional event vocally.
 Voice recording is optional.
 You have to actively choose to record your voice by clicking the record button.
 The voice recording is automatically analysed on the app.
-The analysis will identify sound qualities such as pitch and tone.
-To ensure confidentiality, each recording will be broken up into tiny bits and irreversibly scrambled beyond recognition on the app.
-This means that no-one can hear what you said and therefore hides your identity.
+This will identify sound qualities such as pitch and tone.
+To ensure confidentiality, each recording will be broken up into tiny bits and then irreversibly scrambled beyond recognition on the app.
+This means that no-one can hear what you said and hides your identity.
 This content-free file will be encrypted and sent to a secure server.
 The voice data is collected to support research into identifying emotions from the voice.

 GDPR 2.
 The right of access